akankshaoc/display-bookshelves/display-bookshelves/README.md

 ### Detailed Description: Hackathon Ideas

 1. Display the name & price of first 3 Bookshelves below Rs.
 15000, with Storage type as open & exclude out of stock
-2. From Collections, retrieve all sub-menu items under Being-At-home and store in a List; Display the same
+2. From The Home Page, retrieve all sub-menu items under Top Deals and store in a List; Display the same
-3. Gift cards - choose "Birthday/Anniversay"; fill customize the gift card; fill from to details with any one input invalid (example: email); Capture & display the error message
+3. Gift cards - choose "Birthday/Anniversay"; fill customize the gift card; fill from to details with any one input invalid (example: email)

 ### Key Automation Scope